ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

 ### Status Parameters

-For the following status parameters, the Group Manager MUST assume a pre-configured default value, if none is specified by the Administrator.
+For the following status parameters, the Group Manager MUST use a pre-configured default value, if none is specified by the Administrator.
+In particular:

-* For 'active', the CBOR simple value False.
+* For 'active', the Group Manager SHOULD use the CBOR simple value False.

-* For 'group\_title', the CBOR simple value Null.
+* For 'group\_title', the Group Manager SHOULD use the CBOR simple value Null.

-* For 'app\_groups', the empty CBOR array.
+* For 'app\_groups', the Group Manager SHOULD use the empty CBOR array.

 # Interactions with the Group Manager # {#interactions}

 This section describes the operations available on the group-collection resource and the group-configuration resources.

 When custom CBOR is used, the Content-Format in messages containing a payload is set to application/ace-groupcomm+cbor, defined in Section 8.2 of {{I-D.ietf-ace-key-groupcomm}}.
-Furthermore, the entry labels defined in {{iana-ace-groupcomm-parameters}} MUST be used, when specifying the corresponding configuration and status parameters.
+Furthermore, the entry labels defined in {{iana-ace-groupcomm-parameters}} of this document MUST be used, when specifying the corresponding configuration and status parameters.

 ## Retrieve the Full List of Groups Configurations ## {#collection-resource-get}

-The Administrator can send a GET request to the group-collection resource, in order to retrieve the list of the existing OSCORE groups at the Group Manager.
+The Administrator can send a GET request to the group-collection resource, in order to retrieve the complete list of the existing OSCORE groups at the Group Manager.
 This is returned as a list of links to the corresponding group-configuration resources.

 Example in Link Format: